Prqtection2/merge-csv-to-sql/README.md

 Place all of your CSV files that you want to merge in the files directory.
 Now you can run MAIN.py using:
 `python MAIN.py`
 This will create the database file with all of your merged data.
+It will also ask you to create an index for faster searching on one column.
+Pick a column that you will search with the most.
 Keep in mind this may take time, depending on the size of your CSV files.
+I had 890MB of CSV files (7 CSV files) and it took about 46 seconds.

 # Reading and Searching